aquaflamingo/aquaflamingo/README.md

-Hi there, thanks for visiting my github page.
+Experience creating and working on early stage products with highly agent individuals in small teams.
+High degree of intellectual curiosity and motivated to create greater balance, wisdom and prosperity in the world.

+You can view a list of personal projects I have worked on [here](https://github.com/aquaflamingo/graveyard).
 Please email me if you'd like to get in touch.

-If you're curious about things I've worked on in the past, please see my [project graveyard](https://github.com/aquaflamingo/graveyard).